slidevjs/slidev/guide/exporting.md

 > Available since v0.21

-By default, Slidev exports 1 page per slide with clicks animations disabled.
-If you want export slides with multiple steps intro multiple pages, pass the `--with-clicks` options.
+By default, Slidev exports one page per slide with clicks animations disabled.
+If you want export slides with multiple steps into multiple pages, pass the `--with-clicks` options.

 ```bash
 $ slidev export --with-clicks